Consumer Issues

 Utilities

-If you have a complaint about your utility provider, you may wish to contact the Utilities Consumer Advocate (UCA) or the Alberta Utilities Commission (AUC).
+If you have a complaint about your utility provider, contact the Utilities Consumer Advocate (UCA) or the Alberta Utilities Commission (AUC).

-If you receive a decision from the UCA or the AUC that you believe is unfair, you may wish to submit a complaint to us.
+If you receive a decision from the UCA or the AUC that you believe is unfair, you can submit a complaint to us.

 Landlord/Tenant Issues

-If you have concerns regarding landlord/tenant issues, you may wish to contact the Residential Tenancy Dispute Resolution Service (RTDRS).
+If you have concerns regarding landlord/tenant issues, contact the Residential Tenancy Dispute Resolution Service (RTDRS).

-If you receive a decision from the RTDRS that you believe is unfair, you may wish to submit a complaint to us.
+If you receive a decision from the RTDRS that you believe is unfair, you can submit a complaint to us.

 Telecommunications and Television Services